Bioindividuality in practice

 We are all biologically and genetically unique and we’re all impacted by myriad and diverse life experiences and exposures.

-Biochemical individuality
+Origins of bioindividuality: Biochemical individuality

 The word bioindividualty comes from the term biochemical individuality, coined by the biochemist Dr. Roger Williams Ph.D, in his book by the same name, back in 1956.
-The concepts in that book have carried forward and help shape the foundations of Functional Medicine.
+The concepts in that book have carried forward and helped shape the foundations of Functional Medicine.

 This is one reason why bioindividuality and personal evidence (vs study evidence alone) are so important.
 Each of us has unique physiology and we each react to food (and all other inputs) differently.